smartems/smartems/docs/sources/plugins/developing/panels.md

 ### Scrolling
-The grafana dashboard framework controls the panel height.
+The smartems dashboard framework controls the panel height.
 To enable a scrollbar within the panel the PanelCtrl needs to set the scrollable static variable:

 ```javascript
 export class MyPanelCtrl extends PanelCtrl {